 Meanwhile, Hero MotoCorp has expanded its portfolio in the premium segment with the launch of three 200 cc bikes – the XPulse 200, XPulse 200T and the Xtreme 200S.
 The Xtreme 200S aims to fill the void that the absence of the Karizma bike has created in Hero MotoCorp’s product portfolio.
 Priced at INR 98,500 (ex-showroom Delhi), the full-faired motorcycle packs features such as full LED headlamp, full digital display with Bluetooth connectivity and turn-by-turn navigation.

 A report from last month claimed that the Xtreme 200S is in higher demand than the XPulse 200 duo.
 The newly launched 200 cc trio share the same engine although the XPulse comes with the option of a fuel injection system.
 The 199.6 cc, oil-cooled, single-cylinder engine produces 18.4 PS of peak power at 8,000 rpm and 17.1 Nm of max torque at 6,500 rpm and employs a five-speed transmission.

 The suspension setup on the Xtreme 200S is similar to the Xtreme 200R.
 Both motorcycles use conventional, 37 mm telescopic fork at the front and a preload adjustable monoshock at the back.
 Stopping power comes from a 276 mm disc and a 220 mm disc at the front and rear respectively, while a single-channel ABS handles the safety net.

-Details about the future of the Karizma brand are scarce although we hope to hear some positive news at the 2020 Auto Expo.
+Details about the future of the Karizma bike are scarce although we hope to hear some positive news at the 2020 Auto Expo.